-Romania Telecom Market is a Fast Grower market in Eastern Europe with 4 operators and 27.1 million mobile connections.
+Romania Telecom Market is a Fast Grower market in Eastern Europe with 4 Romania Telecom Companies and 27.1 million mobile connections.

 The broadband market benefits from effective infrastructure-based competition.
 A focus on fibre-based services has seen the country’s fibre sector become one of the strongest in Europe.
 By mid-2016 about 94% of all fixed broadband lines were on some sort of fibre-based infrastructure.
 As a result, the country has one of the highest FttP penetration rates in the region, and by November 2016 the average broadband download speed broached 100Mb/s.